pwideman/find-sha1-hulud-users/README.md

 1. **Enumerate Organizations**: Fetches all organizations in the specified GitHub Enterprise
 2. **Search for Infected Repositories**: Searches GitHub for public repositories containing the Sha1-Hulud signature ("Sha1-Hulud: The Second Coming")
 3. **Check User Memberships**: For each repository owner found, checks if they are a member or outside collaborator of any enterprise organization (with concurrent API requests and caching)
-4. **Generate Reports**: Produces a workflow summary with statistics and a detailed table, plus a CSV artifact for further analysis
+4. **Generate Reports**: Produces a workflow summary with statistics and a detailed table, plus a CSV file for further analysis

 ## Usage